Namerlight/C19-Prediction-via-Symptoms-with-Fuzzy-Logic/README.md

 The aim of this project was to create an app to predict the possibility an individual is infected by COVID-19 by looking at the external symptoms they exhibit, such as coughing or fever.

-To run the project, please download the source code and execute the `main_program.py` file.
+To run the project, please download the source code and follow the instructions.

-## 2. Packages and Libraries Used
+## 2. Main Packages and Libraries Used

 - [PyIT2FLS](https://github.com/Haghrah/PyIT2FLS)
 - Numpy